HarshitPro1608/myproject/README.md

 All the working model images are attested in google drive for proper access.

 Attached is the image for same: https://drive.google.com/drive/folders/1ZOBlB4_A32zbPBTxl1kDda-kzZrZTOgi?usp=share_link (The post request is added to SQLite database and it adds JSON file data in the register section.
 If there would have been database for artists then the get method would have returned work link along with work type.
 The field artist id and work id set relation between artist and work.
 Django framework is used and qppropriate urls are created as well.

+A signal is also created to save the information of user into client class as well.
+It can be accessed via signal.py file.